 If you look at Fig.1 in the appendix, you will see that the top portion of the dial is home to Roman numerals while the bottom portion includes Arabic numerals.
 Accompanying these numerals are batons at 3, 6, and 9, along with the inverted triangle at 12 o’clock.
 The patent goes on to state that this particular arrangement will give a clear view of the hours, will be easy to create with luminous materials, and will allow easy reading of the time – especially within wristwatch cases, where the dials are relatively small.

 The patent does not include a specific name for the dial style, but in Rolex advertisements during that era, the copy says: “Fitted with our new patented ERROR-PROOF RADIUM DIAL.
 ERROR-PROOF RADIUM HANDS.”
-As you can see, there is no mention of the “California” dial, as this nickname only came about in the 1980s.
+As you can see, there is no mention of the “California” dial; this nickname only came about in the 1980s.

 According to blogger and Rolex historian Jake Ehrlich, there are several theories out there as to why this dial design picked up the “California” nickname.
 The most common theory revolves around the Rolex Bubble Back craze of the 1980s, when buyers (apparently quite a few from Japan) were looking for pieces with this particular dial layout.
-It appears that dealers based in Los Angeles were selling significant quantities of them to satisfy the demand, further helped by a local dial refinisher named Kirk Rich, who produced numerous dials with this configuration.
+It appears that dealers based in Los Angeles were selling significant quantities of them to satisfy the demand, further helped by a local dial refinisher named Kirk Rich, who produced numerous dials with this half-Arabic, half-Roman configuration.
 Consequently, the “California Dial” name stuck.

 Panerai Watches with California Dials

 Although Rolex never officially used the “California” moniker in reference to this style of dial, Panerai certainly has.
-The company frequently releases watches that are directly inspired by particular vintage models, and equips them with that they officially call California dials.
+The company frequently releases watches that are directly inspired by particular vintage models and equips them with what they officially call California dials.
 As some of you may already know, it was primarily Rolex that supplied watches to Panerai in the mid-20th century with waterproof “Oyster” cushion-shaped cases and modified manual-would movements.

-Though Rolex invented and patented the intriguing combination of Roman, Arabic, and geometric hour markers on a watch dial, I would venture to say that it is Panerai that is most associated with the California dial today.
-Rolex does not currently have a California dial in their current collection – you’ll have to look to vintage Rolex watches for that – while Panerai offers several to choose from.
-But, it is interesting to note that the luminous inverted triangle at 12 o’clock and baton indices at 6 and 9 o’clock are now standard in many Rolex sports watches like the Submariner, GMT-Master II, and Explorer II.
+Of course, there are other watch companies that have furnished their timepieces with California dials including NOMOS, Timex, Laco, and yes, even Apple.
+Rolex does not currently have a California dial in its current collection – you’ll have to look to vintage Rolex watches for that – but as mentioned, Panerai offers several to choose from.
+However, it is interesting to note that the luminous inverted triangle at 12 o’clock and baton indices at 6 and 9 o’clock are now standard in many Rolex Professional watches (also known as sports watches) like the Submariner, GMT-Master II, and Explorer II.